Domes over curves: Final remarks

 \subsection{Acknowledgements}

-We are grateful to Arseniy Akopyan, Nikolay Dolbilin, Oleg Musin, Bruce Rothschild and Ian Stewart, for interesting comments and help with the references.
-We are especially thankful to Rick Kenyon for encouragement.
+We are grateful to Arseniy Akopyan, Nikolay Dolbilin, Alexander Gaifullin, Oleg Karpenkov, Oleg Musin, Bruce Rothschild and Ian Stewart, for interesting comments and help with the references.
+We are especially thankful to Rick Kenyon for encouragement, and to anonymous referee for careful reading of the paper.
 The authors were partially supported by the NSF.

-.7cm
+1.1cm